lukebemishprojects/DefaultResources/README.md

 A tool for providing default "resources" (assets, world-specific data, or other data) for a mod.
 Data is bundled in the `defaultresources` folder of the mod jar, and is read from that folder at runtime.
 Data can be extracted from that folder into `globalresources` by defaultresources when a user wants to modify it, through the defaultresources config.
 The behavior of `defaulrresources` for a single mod is controlled by the `defaultresources.meta.json` file.

-Documentation for this library is a work in progress, though it will exist eventually.
+The core of DefaultResources is `GlobalResourceManager`, which provides a vanilla `ResourceManager` for "global" assets and data.
+This data is loaded from the `gobaldata` or `globalassets` folders of mods, detected global resource packs, or archives or folders in the `globalresources` folder.
+Mods can also bundle "default" resources, in a `defaultresources` folder by default, that will be loaded or extracted depending on mod configuration.

 For an example use case, see [Excavated Variants](https://github.com/lukebemish/excavated_variants)

 ## Meta File Format